-I’ve written about raw chocolate a few times (here’s a recent example) but it’s a staple for us, especially when I’m hormonally raging and need chocolate to get through those few days of the month when everything seems to shut down.
+I’ve written about raw chocolate a few times (my mini raw bounty bars are a recent example) but it’s a staple for us, especially when I’m hormonally raging and need chocolate to get through those few days of the month when everything seems to shut down.
 All the raw chocolate recipes I’ve posted here in the past have been as part of another treat, to coat whatever goody is hiding inside.
 This is more of an I need chocolate right now kind of recipe, instead of as part of a larger, more time consuming project.
 Take a couple minutes, make chocolate, and feel better.

 This recipe uses pomegranate arils, fresh ginger, orange zest, and bee pollen.
 The resulting bar is extraordinarily fruity, almost juicy.
 It’s a bit of a shock that chocolate can taste like this.
 I prefer to keep this particular bar in the fridge instead of the freezer so it stays a little bit softer, almost like a truffle, instead of snappy crisp chocolate straight out of the freezer.

 It has to be eaten within a couple of days so the pomegranate doesn’t get soggy, but I’m sure you won’t have a problem with that.
 I kept opening the fridge and sneaking little pieces when I made it and it was gone within the day.
 An extra bonus with this chocolate is just how pretty it is, which makes it a perfect gift, even if it’s a gift to yourself!